-Are you traveling alone for the first time or are you a seasoned pro?
+Are you travelling alone for the first time or are you a seasoned pro?
 Either way, you need to get your mind right and do a few things to prepare yourself for traveling alone.
-By doing these things before you head out on your solo adventure, you will be doing all you can to ensure you have the time of your life.
+Since our world has completely changed, traveling solo may become something you have to start doing because of Covid-19.
+By doing the these tips before you head out on your solo adventure, you will be doing all you can to ensure you have the time of your life.

-Tips for Traveling Alone for the First Time
+Tips for Travelling Alone for the First Time

 Have a rough itinerary